How to Install InvoicePlane with Apache on Ubuntu Linux

 Now that you’ve installed all the required packages continue below to start configuring the servers.

-First, go and create a blank InvoicePlane database.
+First, create a blank InvoicePlane database.

 Run the commands below to log on to the database server.
 When prompted for a password, type the root password you created above.